-The Linguistics Department has limited funds to be used for graduate student research and travel.
+The Linguistics Department has limited funds to be used for graduate student research and travel in years 1-5.
 Every graduate student is invited to apply for these funds.
-Priority is given to expenses incurred in carrying out and presenting primary research (e.g. experimental subject payments or fieldwork) or travel to conferences to present work.
+Priority is given to expenses incurred in carrying out and presenting primary research (e.g. experimental subject payments, fieldwork, travel to conferences to present work).
+Reimbursement requests for any activity not related to carrying out and presenting primary research will require substantial justification and must be made prior to incurring expenses.
+We urge you to discuss this sort of reimbursement with the grad team well in advance.

-Awards are made on a rolling basis and are capped at \$1000 per academic year (with a \$2000 cap over the term of the MA program).
-To apply for Research or Travel funding, submit the following form, which outlines more detailed requirements.
-Travel reimbursement requests must be submitted within 14 days of returning.
+Awards are made on a rolling basis and are capped at \$1000 per academic year (with a \$2000 career max award).
+To apply for research or travel funding, submit the following form, which outlines more detailed requirements.
+Reimbursement requests for travel must be submitted within 14 days of returning; the department reserves the right to deny your request after 14 days.
+Reimbursement requests for payments to experimental subjects or language consultants should be submitted in a timely manner (i.e. as soon as possible after research has been completed).